American Heart Association Senior Program Evaluation Analyst in Dallas, Texas

 Conduct outcome evaluation using quantitative and qualitative approaches.

-Demonstrate the efficiency of NHCI activities to achieve desired outcomes and answer key evaluation questions.
+Demonstrate the effectiveness of NHCI activities to achieve desired outcomes and answer key evaluation questions.

 Provide project management support for program evaluation efforts supporting the assigned initiative, including documentation of meeting minutes, scheduling, etc.